Austro-Turkish War (1663–1664): 1663 campaign

-Ottoman Turks and Tatars invaded Moravia in 1663.
+After capturing Nové Zámky in 1663, Ottoman Turks and Tatars invaded Moravia.
 The invasion devastated eastern and southern Moravia, and the towns of Vsetín, Uherský Brod, Uherské Hradiště, Hodonín, Břeclav and Hustopeče were pillaged.
-Thousands of Moravians were killed and the Turks and Tatars took 40,000 captives to be sold as slaves.
+Thousands of Moravians were killed and the Ottomans took 40,000 captives to be sold as slaves.

 1664 campaign

 At the beginning of 1664, the Imperial Army was divided into three corps: In the south, 17,000 Hungarian-Croatian troops under the command of Nikola Zrinski.
 In the center, the main army of Montecuccoli, which was 28,500 men strong, and in the north some 8,500 men under General Jean-Louis Raduit de Souches.
 There were some 12,500 men in reserve to defend the fortresses.

 This army of 66,500 men was not united, as the differences of opinion between the commanders were very strong, especially with Zrinski.

 As a preparation for campaigns planned for 1664, Zrinski set out to destroy the strongly fortified Ottoman bridge (the Osijek (Hung.:Eszék) bridge) which, since 1566, had linked Darda (Hung.:Dárda) to Osijek across the Drava and the marshes of Baranya.
-Destruction of the bridge would cut off the retreat of the Ottoman Army and make any Turkish reinforcement impossible for several months.
-Re-capturing strong fortresses (Berzence, Babócsa, the town of Pécs, etc.) on his way, Zrinski advanced 240 kilometers on enemy territory and destroyed the bridge on February 1, 1664.
-He didn't succeed in conquering Nagykanizsa, the main objective.
+Destruction of the bridge would cut off the retreat of the Ottoman Army and make their reinforcement impossible for several months.
+Re-capturing strong fortresses (Berzence, Babócsa, the town of Pécs, etc.) on his way, Zrinski advanced 240 kilometers on Ottoman territory and destroyed the bridge on February 1, 1664.
+He did not succeed in conquering Nagykanizsa, the main objective.
 The siege had to be lifted when in June the main army of Köprülü approached.